Studying efficiently requires you to organise your time and resources. The following are general guidelines to help you prepare for exams.

 Rewrite your notes

 - Rewriting your notes helps you to remember them.
-Don’t just copy out your original notes—you’ll end up simply memorizing the exact wording instead of the actual concepts.
-The key is to read and think about the contents of your notes, what you noted down and why (in what way it is important), how to express it most efficiently and memorably, and then re-write them in your own words.
+Don’t just copy out your original notes.
+The key is to read and think about the contents of your notes, what you noted down and why, and how to summarise your notes efficiently and memorably.
+Then rewrite them in your own words.

 Sort out what you don't understand